onlyumangsri/DLProject/README.md

-# To study the effect of Transfer Learning
+# To study the effect of Transfer Learning by extraction of layers

 Two ResNET models and one modified model are used for this study